holden-cormier/database-final/ReadMe.md

   ```bash
   npm install vite@latest
   ```
 - Use the link above to reference the Vite docs, and feel free to reach out to me at my email with any questions.
+(Preston)